T of C

 (Return)

-Also translated on this site as "disorderly sounds".
-For more on what causes this see "buzzing sounds".
-Related terms include "buzzing noise flaw" (㪇病 xian bing), and "beating the surface" (拍面 paimian).
-Regarding the causes for such zayin, in addition to those mentioned above it should be noted that using the modern nylon metal strings can put divots in lacquer.
-The only way to repair this is to relacquer that part of the instrument.
-People who allow this to happen to antique instruments have also been known permanently to alter the antique by re-shaping the nayin on the inside of the sound box.
-They may also permanently lower the bridge, since nylon-metal stringed instruments play better with a lower bridge, but this latter alteration is largely reversible.
+The damage on this qin was probably a natural result of much use, but here it should be noted that the modern use of nylon metal strings can cause such problems to occur much more quickly.
+For example, nylon-metal strings much more easily put divots in lacquer and the only way to repair this is to relacquer that part of the instrument.
+But people who allow this sort of damage to happen to antique instruments have also been known permanently to alter the antique, for example by re-shaping the nayin on the inside of the sound box, or permanently lowering the bridge, since nylon-metal stringed instruments play better with a lower bridge.
+This latter alteration is largely reversible, the former is not.

 (Return)